skorobogatydmitry/excadg/README.md

   end
 end
 ```
-More payload examples could be found in [{ExcADG::Payload::Example}](lib/excadg/payload/example.rb).
+More payload examples could be found in the [{ExcADG::Payload::Example}](lib/excadg/payload/example.rb) module.

 Any payload has 3 parts:
 - code
 - arguments
 - dependencies data

-**Code** is defined in {Payload#get} method.
+**Code** is defined in {ExcADG::Payload#get} method.
 E.g. `system 'echo here I am'` in the above example.
-**Arguments** are defined during payload object contruction (see {Payload#initialize}) as `args:` parameter.
+**Arguments** could be supplied during payload object contruction (see {ExcADG::Payload#initialize}) as `args:` parameter.
 E.g. `MyPayload.new args: 'my custom message'`.
 **Dependencies data** is provided by the framework and has all [{ExcADG::VStateData}](lib/excadg/vstate_data.rb) returned by the dependencies.

 ### Vertices constructing

-Vertex is a execution graph's building block.
+Vertex is an execution graph's building block.
 It executes its payload when all its dependencies are finished.
 Vertex can be created this way: `Vertex.new name: :myvertex, payload: MyPayload.new`.
 This vertex doesn't have any dependencies, so it starts execution immediately upon construction.
-Vertices without dependencies are always aneeded in the graph to start it.
+Vertices without dependencies are always needed in the graph to start it.

 Another "kind" of vertices are vertices with dependencies.
-Dependencies are other vertices that the vertex waits to finish successfully before running its own payload.
+Dependencies are an array other vertices that the vertex waits to finish successfully before running its own payload.

+Example:
-> Example: `Vertex.new name: :other_vertex, payload: MyPayload.new, deps: [:myvertex]` has exactly 1 dependency - vertex called `:myvertex`
+`Vertex.new name: :other_vertex, payload: MyPayload.new, deps: [:myvertex]` has exactly 1 dependency - the vertex called `:myvertex`
-> `:other_vertex` won't start until `:myvertex` finishes.
+`:other_vertex` won't start until `:myvertex` finishes.
-> Moreover, as described in [payload](#payload), `:other_vertex`'s payload will have access to data returned by `:myvertex`'s payload.
+Moreover, as described in [payload](#excadgpayload), `:other_vertex`'s payload will have access to data returned by `:myvertex`'s payload.
-> In this case, it'd be what `system 'echo here I am'` returns - `true`.
+In this case, it'd be what `system 'echo here I am'` returns - `true`.

-Dependencies could be specified both - using {ExcADG::Vertex} objects and names.
+Dependencies could be specified with both - {ExcADG::Vertex} objects and names.
 E.g.
 ``` ruby
 Broker.run